 40th Anniversary Pilgrimage was a great success!

 The Annual Amache Pilgrimage always takes place on the Saturday before Memorial Day weekend.
 It is a day to remember those of Japanese descent who spent more than three years imprisoned on the plains of southern Colorado during World War II.
-This year, Marion Konishi Takehara, former Amache internee and valedictorian of Amache High School Class of 1943 attended and read her commencement speech.
+In 2016, Marion Konishi Takehara, former Amache internee and valedictorian of Amache High School Class of 1943 attended and read her commencement speech.
 The pilgrimage was featured on local news in Colorado Springs and Denver.

 April 23, 2016 was Amache Digitization Day in Sebastopol, CA